 (5) A buffer planting strip not less than five feet in width shall be provided between any property line which abuts a residential use or district and any parking area with five or more parking spaces.

 (6) At least 50% of the lot frontage shall be contiguous raised curb with landscaping only.
 The intent of the raised curb is to provide as much on-street parking as possible and to provide an open, landscaped area along the front of the property.
-In all zones other than R-1 and R-2 the Planning Board or Zoning Board, at the time of site plan review, shall have the discretion to consider other than fifty-percent contiguous raised curb.
+In all zones other than R-1 and R-2 the Planning Board, at the time of site plan review, shall have the discretion to consider other than fifty-percent contiguous raised curb.
 For example, if fifty-percent raised curb would produce only one on-street parking space, the Board may consider the contiguous raised curb to be reduced to that required for one parking space (22 feet).
 The Board may also consider the raised curb along adjacent properties in combination with raised curb on subject property that would result in the maximum number of on-street parking spaces being provided.
 In all instances, the development must provide a minimum of 25% of lot frontage with contiguous raised curb and 50% of lot frontage with noncontiguous raised curb.

 C. Access.
 Each lot developed with a detached single-family dwelling unit or a two-family building shall be permitted only one curb cut per each full 20 feet of lot frontage; and each curb cut shall be a minimum 10 feet wide and the curb cut and access drive shall be located on the side property line.
 Each lot developed with other than a detached single-family unit or a two-family building shall not be so restricted; however, curb cut access shall be limited by the City Planning Board, as deemed necessary, in order to provide as few curb cuts as necessary, and no curb cut shall be more than 20 feet in width.
 In all instances, due consideration to the proposed width, curbing, direction of traffic flow, radii of curves and method of dividing traffic lanes shall be given.
 Curbing, where required, shall be depressed at the driveway, and the curbing may be rounded at the corners.
 Driveways and access to any public street, except for single-family or two-family dwelling units, shall be located at least 35 feet feet from the intersection of the street at the curbline and shall be designed in a manner conducive to safe ingress and egress.